containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-10-what-is-dom-in-javascript-document-object-model/index.md

 ## Conclusion

 We are ending this JavaSxcript tutorial here with the hope you have a good understanding of **what is DOM in JavaScript**.
-We also have gone through **DOM levels and DOM, HTML DOM tree and DOM properties**.
+We also have gone through **DOM, DOM levels, HTML DOM tree and DOM properties**.
 This blog post is highly essential for newbies who are looking to have a strong grip on JavaScrit concepts.
 In addition, there are other relevant articles you can find in the "See Also" section.

 ## Connect with us